eestec/eestec.portal/docs/dev/local.rst

     # OS X users using collective.buildout.python would run the following
     [you@local eestec.portal]$ <path>/<to>/<collective.buildout.python>/bin/virtualenv-2.7 --no-site-packages ./

-Confirm you are indeed using Python 2.6 or 2.7:
+Confirm you are indeed using Python 2.7:

 .. sourcecode:: bash

     [you@local eestec.portal]$ bin/python -V
-    Python 2.6.7
+    Python 2.7.2

 Bootstrap tools and scripts in ``bin/``: